dima-brook/w3f_application/elrond_bridge.md

 #### The structure of the CCCB:
 ##### 1. A Substrate pallet implementing the following functionality:
-  + Fungible liquidity freezing  for a Parachain native token.
+  + Fungible liquidity freezing  for a Parachain native token and wrapped eGold.
   + Non-fungible liquidity freezing.
-  + Fungible liquidity release to an arbitrary account (wrapped eGold).
+  + Fungible liquidity release to an arbitrary account of wrapped eGold or Parachain native token.
   + Non-fungible liquidity release to an arbitrary account.
   + Support of cross-chain RPC with an arbitrary number of arguments.
   + Bridge relay validator subscription mechanism implementation.